 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 It’s 2026 and the year is just getting started, but layoffs are already piling up across multiple industries.
 Major U.S. companies in tech, finance, retail, logistics, and consumer services have announced job cuts as they reshape operations, reduce costs, and adapt to long-term shifts driven by automation, artificial intelligence, and changing economic conditions.
-These layoffs extend beyond tech too, reaching into other industries, including one of the most polarizing retailers.
+And while these layoffs largely spread into the tech sector, the reach extends into multinational e-commerce companies and retail giants.

-Here’s a running list of 2026 layoffs at major companies across the U.S., including the latest announcement that Salesforce and Target are cutting a large number of positions.
+Here’s a running list of 2026 layoffs at major companies across the U.S., including the latest announcement that one company is axing its entire workforce after going under and another is laying off nearly 1,000 workers.

 This list will be updated as more companies announce layoffs in 2026.